 Consider keeping at least 20% to 40% of your portfolio in high-quality, blue-chip stocks that pay dividends.
 Blue-chip stocks are in companies that are giants of domestic and international commerce that make up the backbone of the global economy.
 They might seem boring, and they might not grow as quickly as some next-big-thing stock, but they get the job done while giving you peace of mind.
-They should always be worth more ten or twenty years from now regardless of any interim volatility.
+They should always be worth more 10 or 20 years from now regardless of any interim volatility.

 Establish the Mechanics of Running the Portfolio

 Decide how often you'll evaluate your portfolio to ensure you're within your predetermined limits and hitting your compounding interest goals.

 You should also determine the investment philosophy you'll use to add new securities or funds to your portfolio.
 For example, your investment philosophy for conservative buy-and-hold blue-chip stocks might say, "I will only consider stocks that have increased their dividends for at least 15 years in a row."

 Determine how regularly you will rebalance your holdings, or whether you will rebalance at all.